Aiken History, Family Crest & Coats of Arms

 - Howard Hathaway Aiken (1900-1973), American pioneer in computing, being the primary engineer behind IBM's Harvard Mark I computer

-- Charlotte Aiken, American Democrat politician, Alternate Delegate to Democratic National Convention from Louisiana, 1956
+- Charlotte Aiken, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Louisiana, 1956

 - Ardi Aiken, American politician, Mayor of Great Falls, Montana, 1988-91